When does my license expire?

 How many CEUs does Arizona require?

 Arizona requires 20 CEUs completed within the last 2 years.
+You are required to 1) submit your CEUs as part of the renewal application and, 2) keep and maintain CEU documentation for five (5) years.
 The Board shall accept no more than 15 CEUs during an initial licensure period or a two-year licensure period for courses or activities a licensee completed online, except for live courses or activities a licensee completed online.
 At least 2 ethics courses must be completed per renewal.
-Arizona has very specific requirements for what can be considered live, and our AARC approved as live courses do NOT satisfy “live” requirements in AZ.
-Sometimes we offer real-time live broadcast classes (which satisfy the requirements for Live courses in AZ), but because we hosted multiple classes with no attendance, we are currently not offering broadcasts.
+Our Interactive Webinars (Real-Time Live Broadcast courses) are accepted by Arizona as live.
+In addition, when last checked there is still a Live Continuing Education Waiver in place (see the first item under Resource Links for the latest info).
+Pursuant to Executive Order 2020-17, our Live courses (recorded with “live” credit) *DO* satisfy “live” requirements in Arizona.
+See our Discounts page for special offers (including Unlimited CEUs).

-Are your courses approved by both the AARC and the Arizona State Board of Respiratory Care?
+Are your courses approved by both the AARC and the Arizona State Board of Respiratory Care Examiners (ASBRCE)?

 How much does my renewal cost?